Cricut Tips for beginners

 Choosing transfer tape

 This was probably the only thing that frustrated me over and over.
-I’d spend time creating a design, cutting and weeding, only to have the transfer tape either being too sticky and having a nightmarish time, getting the design onto my item or having the transfer tape seem too weak to pull the design off of the backer paper.
+I’d spend time creating a design, cutting and weeding, only to have the transfer tape either too sticky and having a nightmarish time, getting the design onto my item or having the transfer tape seem too weak to pull the design off of the backer paper.
 One project I made 4 times (a decal for the front of a small boat fridge) was so frustrating, that I didn’t use my Cricut machines for a month after it was over.

 I tried strong grip transfer tape, standard grip transfer tape, and a non-Cricut brand of transfer tape, with no luck.
 Finally, I tried Con-Tact paper and was shocked and overjoyed to find a product that worked.
 If you are having trouble, give Con-tact paper a try.
 A lot of Cricut users swear by it.